 How to Increase the Size of an Image

 The easiest way to increase the size of an image is to use Photoshop.
 This makes it easy to “upscale” images while taking steps to minimize loss of quality.
 Click here for detailed instructions on using Photoshop to increase the size of images.
+We have also created an easy-to-use and free image resizer, which can help you increase the size of your images quickly (just 3 clicks!).

 Image Quality Considerations